 And laugh the laugh you laugh when you see a fat lady at the gym.

 I was taller than him, and smarter by half,

 And it made him feel a little inferior,

 But that wasn’t a good reason to laugh,

 He was just nervous for life wasn’t worth living unless you are superior.

 Oh I’d shake his hand and say how’s tricks Daddo?

 But something died behind his eyes when I held his hand too long.

-He’d clench like he been electrocuted in snow,
+He’d clench like he was being electrocuted in snow,